 Does an aggravated DWI conviction affect my CDL?

 Yes.
-Any DWI conviction triggers a one-year Commercial Driver’s License disqualification under federal regulation, and an aggravated felony adds prison-tier consequences on top.
-If you hold a CDL, the timeline for the parallel administrative case is short and the federal disqualification attaches automatically on conviction.
+Any DWI conviction triggers a 1-year Commercial Driver’s License disqualification under federal regulation, and an aggravated felony adds prison-tier consequences on top.
+If you hold a CDL, the timeline for the parallel administrative case is short, and the federal disqualification attaches automatically on conviction.

 Call an Aggravated DWI Defense Lawyer in St. Louis Today